spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 The problem is fundamental to machine learning systems.

-A machine learning system is a program that is given a target goal, a list of possible actions, a history of prevoius actions and the context they were run in and how well they achieved that goal.
+A machine learning system is a program that is given a target goal, a list of possible actions, a history of previous actions and how well they achieved the goal in a past context.
 The system should learn on the historical data and be able to predict what action it can select to best achieve the goal.

+Lets see what these parts would represent on say, YouTube, for a ML system that has to pick which videos to show on the sidebar right next to the video you're watching.

-The goal could be e.g. to maximise the time the user stays on a video sharing website like YouTube.
+The target goal could be e.g. to maximise the time the user stays on YouTube, watching videos.
-More generally, a value function is given by the ML system creator that measures the desireability of a certain outcome or behaviour (it could include multiple things like number of product bought, number of ads clicked or viewed, etc).
+More generally, a *value function* is given by the ML system creator that measures the desireability of a certain outcome or behaviour (it could include multiple things like number of product bought, number of ads clicked or viewed, etc).

-In the case of YouTube, the action the system can take is show a certain list of videos in the sidebar on the right.
-Every different set of videos would be a different alternative, and could cause the user to either stay on YouTube longer or perhaps leave the site.
+The action the system can take is the choice of videos in the sidebar.
+Every different set of videos would be a different alternative action, and could cause the user to either stay on YouTube longer or perhaps leave the site.

-Finally, the history of actions is a list of all previous video lists shown in the sidebar to users, the time the users spent on the website after seeing that list (or the result of the value function) as well as contextual information about that situation: which user was it, what was their personal information, their past watching history, the channels they're subscribed to etc.
+Finally, the history of actions includes all previous video lists shown in the sidebar to users, together with the value function outcome from them: the time the user spent on the website after being  presented that list.
+Additional context from that time is also included: which user was it, what was their personal information, their past watching history, the channels they're subscribed to, videos they liked, videos they disliked and so on.

-Based on this data, the system learns how to tailor its actions (the videos it shows) so that it achieves the goal (causes a particular user in a particular situation to stay longer on the website).
+Based on this data, the system learns how to tailor its actions (the videos it shows) so that it achieves the goal by picking the right action for a given context.

 At the beginning it will try random things.
-After several iterations, it will find things that "stick" i.e. maximise the value.
-There are sophisticated techniques to get unstuck from local maximums too, in order to find even bigger maximums.
+After several iterations, it will find which things seem to maximize value in which context.

 Once trained with sufficient data, it will be able to do some calculations and conclude: "well, when I encountered a situation like this other times, I tried these five options, and option two